Wednesday 27 October 1976

 13 tracks from 5 September 1976 The Roundhouse, London

-The guitars come across brightly though.
-It's a good stereo miked audience recording (presumably by the same taper as the Roundhouse) and very close to the master.
-Drums and cymbals are very clear with bass there but somewhat buried.
-Both guitars are clear but the sound is thin and harsh making this a less enjoyable listen than the Roundhouse.
-It has a sound quality between a 3 and a 4.
+The guitars come across brightly, though.
+It's a good stereo-miked audience recording (presumably by the same taper as the Roundhouse) and very close to the master.
+Drums and cymbals are very clear, with bass present but somewhat buried.
+Both guitars are clear, but the sound is thin and harsh, making this a less enjoyable listen than the Roundhouse.

 Bootleg details can be found here